-SRTC established a campus police department in 2017.
-SRTC also acquired the former Bainbridge State College/ABAC Bainbridge Campus in 2018.
+SRTC established a college police department in 2017.
+SRTC acquired the former Bainbridge State College/ABAC Bainbridge Campus in 2018.
 The Bainbridge Campus has full time police officers on duty.
-All other SRTC campuses are periodically patrolled by the SRTC police department.
-In addition, SRTC
+All other SRTC campuses are periodically patrolled by SRTC Police Officers.
+In addition, SRTC:

 - a. employs part-time security personnel to perform campus security. - b. employs Administrators-in-Charge (AICs).
-AICs are normally SRTC faculty staff members who serve in an additional role as security at campus locations in a administrator role.
+AICs are normally SRTC employees who serve in an administrative role as security at campus locations.